ozergulcan/Team23_MTM4692_new/README.md

 - Price differences are calculated for the same timestamps
 - Transaction costs (taker fees) are included in the calculations
 - Only profitable arbitrage opportunities are selected

+## 🏗️ System Design
+The system is based on a relational database structure with the following main tables:

+- Exchanges
+- Assets
+- MarketData
+- TradingFees

+Data from different exchanges is combined into a single structure to allow comparison across markets.

+## ⚙️ Technologies Used
+- SQL (data storage and analysis)
+- CSV datasets
+- GitHub (version control)